 - Unsecured Debt: This refers to any type of debt that is not collateralized by a lien on specific assets belonging to the borrower.
 For example, unsecured debt may include medical bills, credit card debt, personal loans and utility bills.

 Discharging Debt through Bankruptcy

-Chapter 7–or liquidation bankruptcy–is an excellent option for debtors who have a large amount of unsecured debt or even old taxes.
-Debtors who have a lot of medical bills or credit card debt may benefit dramatically from a Chapter 7 bankruptcy, especially since it allows qualifying debtors to erase or wipe out unsecured debt.
-On the other hand, debtors who are at risk of losing their home to a foreclosure may be well-served by a Chapter 13 bankruptcy–which allows them to keep their home and their property as they make payments through a repayment plan.
+Chapter 7–or liquidation bankruptcy–is an excellent option for debtors who have a large amount of unsecured debt or old taxes.
+Debtors with a lot of medical bills or credit card debt may benefit dramatically from a Chapter 7 bankruptcy, especially since it allows qualifying debtors to erase or wipe out unsecured debt.
+On the other hand, debtors who are at risk of losing their home to a foreclosure may be better-served by a Chapter 13 bankruptcy, which allows them to keep their home and property as they make payments through a repayment plan.

 Need help navigating the bankruptcy process?
 In order to determine which bankruptcy is right for you, it is crucial that you seek legal counsel as soon as possible.
 Contact us now to schedule a free initial consultation with an Orange County bankruptcy attorney from 1st California Law, Inc.